 Pantheon in Paris with visitors and surrounding architecture.

-The Panthéon, designed by Jacques-Germain Soufflot, stands as a monumental tribute to French history and culture.
-Completed in the late 18th century, it serves as the final resting place for over 70 influential figures, including Voltaire, Rousseau, and Marie Curie.
+The neoclassical masterpiece designed by Jacques-Germain Soufflot stands as both an architectural marvel and a monument honoring French history.
+Completed in the late 18th century, it serves as the final resting place for over 70 distinguished individuals such as Voltaire, Rousseau, and Marie Curie.

-• Crypt: Visit the burial site of notable writers, scientists, and leaders, each honored for their impact on French society.
+• Crypt: Explore the burial site of renowned writers, scientists, and leaders who have significantly shaped French society.

-• Dome and upper floors: From April to October, ascend to the restored upper levels for panoramic views across Paris.
+• Dome and Upper Floors: From April through October, ascend to enjoy stunning views over Paris from the restored upper levels.

 Interior of the Paris Pantheon with ornate columns and detailed sculptures.